veevo/dev/src/books/chico-xavier/disobsession.md

 ---

 ## Overview
-[Back cover] The faculty of mediumship, with its various manifestations, has been the dominant factor in proving the reality of the afterlife and the transcendental nature of the universe.
+The faculty of mediumship, with its various manifestations, has been the dominant factor in proving the reality of the afterlife and the transcendental nature of the universe.
 Through this faculty, a multitude of phenomena has been witnessed, demonstrating to the astonishment of many that intelligence is not merely a product of brain cells.

 Among the several types of mediumship known today, psychography is the most often used within Spiritism, especially for the writing of books and messages.